yqyeoh/techpass-tenant-docs/docs/quickstart.md

 ## Already a Tenant?

 You can start managing your Tenant Namespace via [TechPass Portal](https://portal.techpass.gov.sg) on your GSIB device.
-Refer to [Managing Tenants](tenant) section for detailed guides on how to perform these workflows.
+Refer to [Tenant Namespace](workspace) section for detailed guides on how to perform these workflows.